-In consultation with stakeholders, the State will expand upon existing training and identify additional opportunities to support the specialized training of IHSS providers to further support consumers with complex care needs and to be utilized, when possible, in the proposed Community Based Residential Continuum Pilots for vulnerable, aging and disabled populations.
-More specifically:
+In consultation with stakeholders, CDSS will expand upon existing training and identify additional opportunities to support the specialized training of IHSS providers to further support consumers with complex care needs and to be utilized, when possible, in the proposed Community Based Residential Continuum Pilots for vulnerable, aging and disabled populations.
+CDSS will provide one-time incentive payments to providers for completion of training and/or to incentivize providers working for IHSS recipients with complex care needs in the areas of their training.